Application and Enrollment Policies and Procedures

-- When a student is accepted to the Academy, the parent or guardian must complete and return the enrollment packet within the stated time period and attend a prescheduled orientation session.
+- When a student is accepted to the school, the parent or guardian must complete and return the enrollment packet within the stated time period and attend a prescheduled orientation session.
 Enrollment is not guaranteed until the packet is completed satisfactorily and the orientation session is attended.
-Enrollment packets must be turned in by a date to be determined and announced by the school for the 2018-19 school year.
+Enrollment packets must be turned in by a date to be determined and announced by the school for the 2019-20 school year.

-- If the parent or guardian fails to complete all parts of the enrollment packet and/or attend the orientation session by the announced date and the school has made a good faith effort to retrieve the completed packet and/or make the orientation session available, the Academy may offer the student’s space to the next student on the waiting list.
+- If the parent or guardian fails to complete all parts of the enrollment packet and/or attend the orientation session by the announced date and the school has made a good faith effort to retrieve the completed packet and/or make the orientation session available, the school may offer the student’s space to the next student on the waiting list.

-- The Academy will hold at least three orientation gatherings for families of accepted students during the enrollment period.
+- The school will hold at least three orientation gatherings for families of accepted students during the enrollment period.
 Parents and guardians will be encouraged to ask questions and turn in their enrollment packets at this time.

 Random Selection Drawing